-Pursuant to Section 19(b)(3)(C) of the Act, at any time within 60 days of the date of filing of an immediately effective proposed rule change pursuant to Section 19(b)(1) of the Act, the Commission summarily may temporarily suspend the change in the rules of a self-regulatory organization ("SRO") if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+Pursuant to Section 19(b)(3)(C) of the Act,11 at any time within 60 days of the date of filing of an immediately effective proposed rule change pursuant to Section 19(b)(1) of the Act,12 the Commission summarily may temporarily suspend the change in the rules of a self-regulatory organization ("SRO") if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
 As discussed below, the Commission believes a temporary suspension of the proposed rule change is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act to allow for additional analysis of the proposed rule change's consistency with the Act and the rules thereunder.

 When exchanges file their proposed rule changes with the Commission, including fee filings like the Exchange's present proposal, they are required to provide a statement supporting the proposal's basis under the Act and the rules and regulations thereunder applicable to the exchange.
-13 The instructions to Form 19b-4, on which exchanges file their proposed rule changes, specify that such statement "should be sufficiently detailed and specific to support a finding that the proposed rule change is consistent with
+The instructions to Form 19b-4, on which exchanges file their proposed rule changes, specify that such statement "should be sufficiently detailed and specific to support a finding that the proposed rule change is consistent with [those] requirements."
+14

-[those] requirements" 14

-Section 6 of the Act, including Sections 6(b)(4), (5), and (8), require the rules of an exchange to: (1) provide for the equitable allocation of reasonable fees among members, issuers, and other persons using the exchange's facilities; 15 (2) perfect the mechanism of a free and open market and a national market system, protect investors and the public interest, and not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers; 16 and (3) not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-17

-In justifying its proposal, the Exchange stated that its proposal "is reasonable because [the proposed increase] would help ensure that revenue collected from the ORF, in combination with other regulatory fees and fines, would help offset, but not exceed, the Exchange's total regulatory costs." $^{18}$ According to the Exchange, its ORF is designed to "generate revenues that would be less than or equal to 75% of the Exchange's regulatory costs."
-19 The Exchange stated that the proposed increase is reasonable based on "the Exchange's estimated projections for its regulatory costs, which have increased."
-20 The Exchange further stated that "although recent options volumes have increased, it has not increased its ORF rate since it was adopted in 2015" and "has been steadily decreasing the rate over the last several years."
-21
+Section 6 of the Act, including Sections 6(b)(4), (5), and (8), require the rules of an exchange to: (1) provide for the equitable allocation of reasonable fees among members, issuers, and other persons using the exchange's facilities; 15 (2) perfect the mechanism of a free and open market and a national market system, protect investors and the public interest, and not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers; 16 and (3) not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.17 increase would help ensure that revenue collected from the ORF, in combination with other regulatory fees and fines, would help offset, but not exceed, the Exchange's total regulatory costs."
+18 According to the Exchange, its ORF is designed to "generate revenues that would be less than or equal to 75% of the Exchange's regulatory costs."
+19 The Exchange stated that the proposed increase is reasonable based on "recent options volumes, coupled with the anticipated regulatory fees and anticipated reductions in other regulatory fees."
+20 The Exchange further stated that "although recent options volumes have increased, it has not increased its ORF rate in four years" and "has reduced its ORF rates twice" since 2019.21